Could Enzyme-Based Whitening Replace Traditional Toothpaste?

 Enzymatic technology is gaining ground among traditional and new oral care companies alike.
 Market analysts say it is part of a larger shift toward clean-label and performance-based products, in which safety and sustainability are not merely ancillary benefits but expected standards.

-This parallels changes already observed in sugar, fashion and personal care.
+This parallels changes already observed in sugar, fashion, and personal care.

 What does it mean for the ethical consumer?